Sunday, February 7, 2010

 The award was founded in 1980 by members of the international writers’ organization PEN and is now governed by an independent foundation board.
 Named for William Faulkner, who used his Nobel Prize money to create an award for young writers, the aim of the PEN/Faulkner Foundation is to bring together "American writers and readers in a wide variety of programs to promote a love of literature."

-So far, I have read seven of the 29 winners and have another 12 on my TBR shelf.
-Those I have read are in red.
-Those currently on my TBR shelf are in blue.
+So far, I have read 10 winners and have another 11 on my TBR shelf.
+Those I have read are in red; those currently on my TBR shelf are in blue.

 2009 Netherland by Joseph O'Neill